Your complete guide to Tromso, Norway’s Arctic capital

 Top Stays: Yggdrasiltunet Gårdshotell, Malangen Resort

-Pro-tip: Book at least 2–3 months in advance for stays during peak months — Tromso hotels sell out fast.
+Pro-tip: Book at least 2 to 3 months in advance for stays during peak months — Tromso hotels sell out fast.

 Tromso vs Rovaniemi vs Reykjavík vs Levi